ninoperanidze/portfolio/README.md

 [Publication](https://api.galtandtaggart.com/sites/default/files/2021-05/18868.pdf)

 The study provided a thorough examination of the healthcare sector in Georgia, analyzing the local healthcare system, expenditures, infrastructure, human resources, and efficiency metrics.
 Moreover, given the unprecedented challenges posed by the COVID-19 pandemic, the analysis also focused on assessing the system's readiness to tackle the crises, evaluating resource availability, and analyzing their efficient utilization.

+## Professional Experience
+**Research Associate @ Galt and Taggart** (_January 2023 - June 2023_)
+- Provided data-driven insights and consultation on 5+ projects to advisory and portfolio management teams.
+- Mentored two junior analysts, enhancing their skills in data collection, statistical analysis, and report generation.
+- Led training sessions on data visualization techniques and presentation skills for a team of ten researchers.

+**Senior Research Analyst @ Galt and Taggart** (_April 2021 - December 2022_)
+- Conducted over ten market studies in healthcare, e-commerce, agriculture, retail, and manufacturing sectors.
+- Communicated study findings at conferences, webinars, and through over 30 media interviews.
+- Prepared over 20 presentations, feasibility studies, and custom research reports influencing strategic decisions for clients across diverse industries.

+**Research Analyst @ Galt and Taggart** (_January 2019 - March 2021_)
+- Published studies on healthcare and education sectors, the latter being the first coverage of the sector in Georgia.
+- Executed market analyses for over 5 feasibility studies and custom research reports delivering actionable insights.
+- Collected, organized, and analyzed datasets in three diverse sectors.